-This tour lasts approx. 90 minutes and is offered at 2:00 p.m. every day of the week except Tuesdays, beginning June 4.
+This seasonal tour lasts approx. 90 minutes and is offered at 2:00 p.m. every weekday except Tuesdays, from June 4 through September 30.
 Ready to book?
 Call (919) 401-7240 to reserve your space on this brand-new tour!

 CLICK HERE to learn more about our new enrichment tour, and scroll down for some great examples of lemur enrichment here at the Duke Lemur Center!
 Note that the lemur species and types of enrichment you’ll see on your tour will vary.
 The photos below are just a handful of examples of the types of food and structural enrichment we offer here at the DLC.
 There are so many varieties, it keeps our lemurs’ lives interesting — and our lives, too! 🙂

 Paper towel rolls tied together with fleece are great for hiding food in an enclosure and are easy for volunteers to help create!